FerretDB/FerretDB/website/blog/2023-10-25-mongodb-sorting-scalar.md

 ### Using `_id` as the second sort field

-Suppose you want to return documents sorted by `color` field.
+Suppose you want to sort the documents by the `color` field.
-There are more than one document with color `blue`, and also there is a document with Null and missing `color` field.
+You encounter multiple documents with the color `blue`, and one document has a Null value for this field while another is missing it altogether.

-For example, `flip flops` has a Null value for `color` field and `slippers` is missing the field.
+For instance, `flip flops` has a Null value in the `color` field, and the `slippers` document lacks this field.
-Null and non-existent field is considered equivalent so either of them can be the first.
+Since Null and non-existent fields are considered equivalent in sorting, either could appear first.
-In such a scenario, the default order that results were found from the database is used.
+In situations like this, the default order in which the records were retrieved from the database is applied.

-To consistently preserve the same sorting order, it is recommended to use `_id` as the second field of sorting order.
+To maintain a consistent sort order, it's advised to use `_id` as a secondary sorting option.
-Such case, if the `color` field has an equivalent value, it uses the `_id` field to sort them, allowing consistent output.
+In this setup, if multiple documents have the same or equivalent `color` values, it will rely on the `_id` field for sorting.
-The uniqueness property of the `_id` field makes the sorting output consistent.
+The unique nature of the `_id` field ensures that the sorted output remains consistent.

 ```js
 db.outfits.find().sort({ color: 1, _id: 1 })